-Among the study’s other key findings is a clear sense that while postsecondary leaders by and large remain strong supporters of the liberal arts, many are pessimistic about the future of liberal arts programs and liberal arts colleges.
-Many surveyed leaders are also currently concerned about how to promote civic engagement and civic discourse on their campuses, given the nation’s current political conflicts.
-The Inside Higher Ed survey also found that compared to past years, more provosts now recognize the value of competency-based education but public institution provosts were more likely to be supportive than those in private institutions.
+Among the study’s other key findings is a clear sense that while postsecondary leaders by and large remain strong supporters of the liberal arts, many are pessimistic about the future of both liberal arts programs and colleges.
+Many surveyed leaders are also currently concerned about how to promote civic engagement on their campuses, given the nation’s current political conflicts.
+The Inside Higher Ed survey also found that compared to past years, more provosts now recognize the value of competency-based education with provosts working the public system more likely to be supportive overall.

 What the 2018 Survey Reveals About Leaders and Online Learning

-- Eight in 10 Chief Academic Officers (CAOs) say their college will expand its online course offerings over the next year.
+- Eight out of 10 Chief Academic Officers said their institutions will offer more online courses over the coming year.

 Other key survey findings concern faculty readiness to embrace digital learning and assessment tools: